gradle/gradle/.github/ISSUE_TEMPLATE/regression.md

 ---
 name: Regression
-about: Report a problem about something that used to work.
+about: Report a problem about something that used to work
 title: ''
-labels: ''
+labels: a:regression
 assignees: ''

 ---

 <!---
-Please follow the instructions below.
-We receive dozens of issues every week, so to stay productive, we will close issues that don't provide enough information.
+Please use our bug report template to report problems with something that has never worked.
+Regressions reports are greatly appreciated during our RC phase and before a final release.

-Please open Android-related issues on the Android Issue Tracker at https://source.android.com/source/report-bugs Please open Kotlin DSL-related issues at https://github.com/gradle/kotlin-dsl/issues Please open Gradle Native-related issues at https://github.com/gradle/gradle-native/issues -->
+-->

 <!--- Provide a brief summary of the issue in the title above -->